Xambar-Ride/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
+🙋‍♀️ A short introduction - provide of place, map and navigation technology?
-🌈 Contribution guidelines - how can the community get involved?
+🌈 Contribution guidelines - Currently not open for community?
-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
+👩‍💻 Useful resources - Currently not open for community?
-🍿 Fun facts - what does your team eat for breakfast?
+🍿 Fun facts - what does your team eat for breakfast any food with few java?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://guides.github.com/features/mastering-markdown/) -->